 - Advised cosmetics company regarding FDA labeling requirements in connection with defense in state and federal consumer class action.

-- Advised cosmetics company in connection with potential recall scenario
+- Advise food and cosmetics companies in connection with potential recall scenarios.